1. North Island

 beyond the stream ford.
 Just 20 free campsites set in one of the last remaining

 lowland coastal forests.
-Look and listen for Kukupa or Kereru (wood pigeon),
+Look and listen for Kukupa or Kereru (native wood pigeon),

 short tailed bats and parakeets.
 Kauri snails are present here too.